External action

 No hay anuncios

-"The situation of the consular network has been catastrophic for a long time," states Violeta Alonso, president of the General Council of Spanish Citizenship Abroad.
-Alberto Virella, president of the Association of Spanish Diplomats and former ambassador to Senegal, speaks of a "critical" state of the consular network, both from the point of view of human resources and the maintenance of properties and the digitalization of administration.
-And he assures, like Alonso, that with the increase in the community abroad and the nationality demands, they are even more on the brink: there is currently a backlog of 2.4 million applications to access Spanish nationality that could take a decade to process.
-"Successive governments have not taken sufficient account of the conditions of the general administration of the State abroad," summarizes Virella, who believes that there is insufficient planning of available resources to execute the political decisions that are made.
-He currently says there are 1,000 diplomats for a Spanish population of 49 million inhabitants; a lower ratio compared to countries like Poland (37 million for about 1,700 diplomats) or Portugal (about 10 million inhabitants for 490 diplomats).
+"The situation of the consular network has been very serious for a long time," states Violeta Alonso, president of the General Council of Spanish Citizenship Abroad.
+Alberto Virella, president of the Association of Spanish Diplomats and former ambassador to Senegal, speaks of a "critical" state of the consular network, both from the point of view of human resources and the maintenance of buildings and the digitalization of administration.
+And he assures, like Alonso, that with the increase in the community abroad and nationality demands, they are even more on the edge: currently there is a backlog of 2.4 million applications for Spanish nationality that could take up to a decade.
+"Successive governments have not sufficiently taken into account the conditions of the State's general administration abroad," summarizes Virella, who believes that there is insufficient planning of available resources to execute the political decisions that are made.
+Right now, he says there are 1,000 diplomats for a Spanish population of 49 million inhabitants; a lower ratio compared to countries like Poland (37 million for about 1,700 diplomats) or Portugal (about 10 million inhabitants for 490 diplomats).
+Alonso adds the situation of the labor staff abroad, who assures that there are cases with very high temporality and without a collective agreement.

-Fedeca (the Federation of Associations of Senior Civil Servants of the State) has embraced the demands of diplomats, to the point that they recently denounced the "abandonment" of the foreign service.
-They cited the saturation of the consulate in Sao Paulo (Brazil) as an example, where they claim to serve "more than 1,000 people a day with approximately 70 employees".
+Fedeca (the Federation of Associations of Senior Civil Servants of the State Administration) has embraced the diplomats' demands, to the point that they recently denounced the "abandonment" of the foreign service.
+They cited the saturation of the consulate in Sao Paulo (Brazil) as an example, where they claim to serve "more than 1,000 people a day with approximately 70 workers".

 Cargando